Dyson (crater)

 Dyson is a lunar impact crater, 63 kilometers in diameter, that lies on the far side of the Moon, past the northwest limb.
-It is located in the northern part of the surface, to the northwest of the crater Coulomb, and east of van't Hoff.
+It is located to the northwest of the crater Coulomb, and east of van't Hoff.
+Dyson lies at the approximate margin of the Coulomb-Sarton Basin, a 530 km wide impact crater of Pre-Nectarian age.

-The most unusual aspect of this crater is the asymmetry of the inner wall.
+This formation dates to the Nectarian period of the lunar geologic timescale.
+An unusual aspect of this crater is the asymmetry of the inner wall.
 To the northeast the rim is low and the inner wall is quite narrow, almost non-existent.
 This portion of the rim overlies the interior of an unnamed depression in the surface; most likely a damaged crater.
 In the remaining arc between the eastern rim clockwise to the north, the inner wall is much wider.
 As a result, the level inner floor is offset toward the northeast.
 The interior has a central peak located near the midpoint of the crater, then forming a linear ridge that continues until it reaches the western inner wall.
 The floor is otherwise nearly featureless, except for a few tiny craterlets.

-The rim and inner wall have been somewhat worn by impact erosion, but are not overlaid by any impacts of significance.
+The rim and inner wall of Dyson have been somewhat worn by impact erosion, but are not overlaid by any impacts of significance.
 The small crater Dyson X is attached to the exterior of the rim along the north-northwest side.
 A smaller crater is nearly attached to the southwest rim, and this also lies along the northeast rim of the large satellite crater Dyson Q, a heavily eroded formation.
 A cluster of tiny craters is attached to the southeast rim of Dyson.

-Dyson lies at the approximate margin of the Coulomb-Sarton Basin, a 530 km wide impact crater of Pre-Nectarian age.
+This formation is named after British astronomer Sir Frank Watson Dyson (1868-1939).
+Its designation was officially adopted by the International Astronomical Union in 1970.